-IMF Executive Board Completes Fifth Review Under ECF Arrangement for Ghana and Approves US$91.55 Million Disbursement
+IMF Executive Board Completes Fifth Review Under ECF Arrangement for Lesotho, and Approves US$8.6 Million Disbursement and Extension of Arrangement

-ACCRA, Ghana, December 15, 2011/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) today completed the fifth review of Ghana's economic performance under the program supported by the Extended Credit Facility (ECF).
-The completion of the review will enable the disbursement of an amount equivalent to SDR 59.58 million (about US$91.55 million), bringing total disbursements under the arrangement to SDR 268.31 million (about US$412.28 million).
+MASERU, Lesotho, May 10, 2013/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) has completed the fifth review of the Kingdom of Lesotho's economic performance under a program supported by the Extended Credit Facility (ECF) arrangement.
+The Executive Board's decision was taken on a lapse of time basis.1 In completing the review, the Board also approved the extension of the ECF arrangement to September 30, 2013 to ensure sufficient time to complete the sixth and final review.
+The Board's decision will enable an immediate disbursement of an amount equivalent to SDR 5.68 million (US$8.6 million), bringing total disbursements under the arrangement to an amount equivalent to SDR 44.925 million (US$67.9 million).